slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/big_car_masked.jpg" width="640">
 </p>

 Even Better!
 By doing this, we can limit the noise in our image.
 If we apply such a technique to all of our training images, our neural network won't even be tempted to focus on anything but the target objects.
-As you may have guessed, we can apply the same technique with the segmentation mask output from *Mask R-CNN*.:
+As you may have guessed, we can apply the same technique using the segmentation mask output from *Mask R-CNN*.: